1981 Spanish coup attempt: Political flashpoint

-Tensions came to a head on 13 February, when news emerged of the torture and murder in Carabanchel of José Ignacio Arregui, a member of the Basque nationalist movement ETA, who had been held incommunicado for 10 days in the General Security Directorate (Dirección General de Seguridad).
+Tensions came to a head on 13 February, when news emerged of the torture and murder in Carabanchel of Joseba Arregi Izagirre, a member of ETA, who had been held incommunicado for ten days in the Directorate-General for Security (Dirección General de Seguridad).
 A general strike in the Basque region and an acrimonious debate between opposing parliamentary groups in the Congress followed.
-The government then dismissed various police chiefs, while in the Interior Ministry there were resignations in solidarity with the torturers.
+The government then dismissed various police chiefs, while in the Ministry of the Interior there were resignations in solidarity with the torturers.
 El Alcázar newspaper judged the government's actions a show of weakness that needed to be stopped.

-Against this extraordinary backdrop, Calvo Sotelo presented his proposed government on 18 February, but, during congressional voting on the 20th, he failed to obtain the necessary majority approval for confirmation as prime minister, so a new vote was scheduled for the 23rd: the day the conspirators had chosen for their coup attempt.
-As planned, the coup would require Tejero and General Jaime Milans del Bosch as its principal instigators, with a minor role being played by General Alfonso Armada, a confidant of King Juan Carlos I.
+Against this extraordinary backdrop, Calvo Sotelo presented his proposed government on 18 February, but, during congressional voting on 20 February, he failed to obtain the necessary majority approval for confirmation as Prime Minister, so a new vote was scheduled for 23 February: (Note: As established by Article 99.3 of the Spanish Constitution, since the vote failed in the first round on Friday 20 February, a second round was to be held forty-eight hours later, on 22 February.
+Because that day was a Sunday, the President of the Congress of Deputies, Landelino Lavilla, scheduled the second round for Monday 23 February.) the day the conspirators chose for their coup d'état.
+As planned, the coup would require Tejero, General Jaime Milans del Bosch, and General Alfonso Armada—a confidant of the King—as its principal instigators.

 Coup

-One of the Spanish Army's M47 Patton tanks that was ordered onto the streets of Valencia by Captain General Jaime Milans del Bosch during the attempted coup of 23 February 1981.